jhonoryza/jhonoryza/README.md

 I developed some open-source project in here, some of them php library, mobile or desktop apps.

-On its own, open-source doesn't pay the bills.
+On its own, open-source doesn't pay the bills. so it really helpfull if you give me a 🤝 [support](https://github.com/sponsors/jhonoryza/dashboard)

 ## 📦My main projects: